PhilipYip1988/vmware-workstation-installation-guide/windows-7-guest/readme.md

 ## Backing up the VM

-Shut down the Windows Vista VM and then create a copy of the VM folder.
+Shut down the Windows 7 VM and then create a copy of the VM folder.
 Should you encounter problems with your VM after installing software, you can delete the original folder and rename the copied folder to the original folders name.
 Essentially this will give you a VM to roll back to:

 <img src="https://github.com/user-attachments/assets/b3af2149-7e37-4fa1-b7e2-22406fc4586c" width="600"/>